IlyaKnysh/pwc-WindSurf/README.md

 2. SR status reporting
 3. Implement strict and dynamic resource selection for tests
 4. Selectors versioning management - could be solved with branching strategy

-### Pipeline Stages

-The Jenkins pipeline includes the following stages:

-1. **Build**: Builds the solution
-2. **Test**: Runs the tests with the configured parameters

-### Test Framework Features

-The Playwright test framework includes the following features:

-- Screenshot capture on test failures (configured in BaseTest.cs)
-- Trace capture for debugging (configured in BaseTest.cs)
-- Environment-specific configuration through environment variables

-### Allure Reporting

-The pipeline automatically configures Allure reporting with the correct environment variables and directory structure.
-Key features include:

-- Automatic generation of Allure reports after test execution
-- Display of build configuration parameters in the report (BASE_URL, USERNAME, BROWSER_TYPE)
-- Proper collection of test results from the correct directory
-- Integration with Jenkins Allure plugin for report viewing

-After the pipeline runs, you can view the Allure report directly in Jenkins using the published HTML report.